djbpitt/collatexInstallation/collatex-installation.md

 Install Anaconda Python from <http://continuum.io/downloads.html>.
 Be sure to click on the link that says "I want Python 3.4" before you download.
 Do not use Python distributions other than Anaconda.
+If you are curious, there’s a useful Anaconda quick-start tutorial at <https://store.continuum.io/static/img/Anaconda-Quickstart.pdf>.

 ### Installing CollateX